TylerLaTruong/flaskappudacity/README.md

 Run your app using command: python app.py

-* You can deploy this project direct to azure using command: az webapp up --name flaskappyendt --resource-group Azuredevops --sku B1 --logs --runtime PYTHON:3.9
+* You can deploy this project direct to azure using command: az webapp up --name flaskapptruonglv9 --resource-group Azuredevops --sku B1 --logs --runtime PYTHON:3.9

 And see the result deploy successfully:
 ![Architecture Diagram](./Images/DeploySuccess.png )